Eastern Desert: The Mesolithic period (10,000–5,000 BC)

 Around 25,000 BC, the land underwent significant climatic change which transformed the grassy plains into desert.
-This made the land much less habitable and, as a result of this change, nomads which had inhabited the land that is now the Eastern Desert were driven towards the Nile River.
+This made the land much less habitable, driving nomads which had inhabited what is now the Eastern Desert towards the Nile River.

 Pharaonic Egypt (3000–30 BC)

-Trade routes from the Nile to the Red sea were established through the Desert.
-Notably, there was a route between the Nile River and Mersa Gawasis, an Ancient Egyptian port.
+Trade routes from the Nile to the Red Sea were established through the Desert.
+Notably, there was a route between the Nile River and Mersa Gawasis, an ancient Egyptian port.
 There were also many mines and quarries along this route.
 Boats were carried in pieces across the desert through the wadis and then set up once they reached the port to embark on expeditions.
-The Ancient Egyptians exploited the desert resources of copper, gold, iron and precious stones.
+The ancient Egyptians exploited the desert resources of copper, gold, iron and precious stones.
 As well as for trade, they used these resources to improve their society and in their burials.

 Roman period (30 BC–AD 395)

 Commercial trade increased further during the Roman period (30 BC–AD 395) and more trade routes were established across the desert.
 Red Sea ports were points of embarkation for trade with India.
 During the Ptolemaic and Roman period the chief port was Berenice Troglodytica, and the Via Hadriana led from Berenice to Antinoöpolis on the Nile.
 Items being traded diversified during this period to include goods such as fabrics and pearls.
-"Imperial Porphyry" was quarried at Mons Claudianus into the Byzantine era.
-The Romans set up multiple ports along the red sea coast to transport materials.
+Imperial porphyry was quarried at Mons Claudianus into the Byzantine era.
+The Romans set up multiple ports along the Red Sea coast.
 Roman soldiers lived and worked at these ports.
 Their main sources of food were pigs, donkeys and camels.